AleoNet/welcome/documentation/guides/aleo/04_opcodes.md

 Computes a Bowe-Hopwood-Pedersen commitment on inputs of 512-bit chunks in `first`, and some randomness in `second`, storing the commitment in `destination`.
 Randomness should always be a `Scalar` value, and the produced commitment will always be an `Address`, `Field`, or `Group` value, as specified via `as` at the end of the instruction.

-The compiler will throw error if the given input is smaller than 171 bits.
+The compiler will throw an error if the given input is smaller than 171 bits.

 #### Supported Types